GammaCodes/GammaCodes/README.md

 ### Hi there! 👋

-I'm Jahdo, a passionate Data Scientist and Machine Learning Enthusiast.
-Currently pursuing a Master's degree in Data Science and Artificial Intelligence at the University of Liverpool, I learning predictive modeling, data analysis, and building AI-driven applications.
+My name is Jahdo, and I am a dedicated data scientist with a strong passion for machine learning.
+I am presently undertaking a Master's degree in Data Science and Artificial Intelligence at the University of Liverpool.
+Throughout my studies, I am acquiring knowledge in predictive modeling, data analysis, and the development of AI-driven applications.

 ### 👷🏾 Projects